NeuroRelational Summit 2026

 KEYNOTE: The Loving Leadership Advantage™: Building High-Performing Teams in Mission-Driven Organizations

-Leslye Taylor is an Organizational Development and Leadership Architect at Performance Research Lab and creator of Loving Leadership Studio™, helping mission-driven organizations lead complex change and build high-trust cultures that multiply talent and drive lasting impact.
+Leslye Taylor, MA, is an Organizational Development and Leadership Architect at Performance Research Lab and creator of Loving Leadership Studio™, helping mission-driven organizations lead complex change and build high-trust cultures that multiply talent and drive lasting impact.

 Mission-driven organizations often operate in complex and rapidly changing environments.
 In this keynote, Leslye introduces The Loving Leadership Advantage™, a leadership framework grounded in neuroscience, organizational psychology, and strategic alignment that helps leaders cultivate Joyful Work, multiply God-given gifts, and build high-trust teams capable of delivering lasting Kingdom impact together.
 Participants will gain fresh insight into how leaders create environments where people thrive, gifts are multiplied, and teams unite around meaningful mission outcomes.